 Despite the restrictions imposed by the NOP, there are very specific instances when the requirements of the National Organic Program can be ignored:

 - An organic producer is allowed to use non-organically produced, untreated seeds and planting stock to produce an organic crop if there is no organic seed variety commercially available in their area.

 - An organically produced seed must, without exception, be used if the crop in question is an edible sprout or an annual transplant.

 Because NOP guidelines dictate that you must use organic seeds unless the organic variety is unavailable, a good faith effort is required on the part of the grower to locate organic seed for their use.
 Because organic seeds aren't always available, the majority of organic growers are in agreement that the exception policies are fair.
 However, some growers who work hard to find organic seed, along with consumers who feel strongly about "going organic," from the soil up, don't agree with the exceptions.

 The National Organic Standards Board (NOSB) points out that the development of the organic seed industry, along with the increased commercial availability of organically grown seeds, is key to assuring organic seed use by growers.

 What If You Can't Find Organic Seed?

-An organic certification agent can grant the rights to use alternative seed when an organically grown variety is commercially unavailable.
+An organic certification agent can grant the right to use alternative seed when an organically grown variety is commercially unavailable.
 However, a grower must follow some rules to use non-organic seed.

 - A grower must make a good faith effort to find and use organic seed before turning to non-organic seed.
-This includes contacting a minimum of three organic seed suppliers to see if organic seeds are available.
-Written evidence of contact to the suppliers is required and may include letters, faxes, e-mail correspondence, and phone logs.
+It includes contacting a minimum of three organic seed suppliers to see if organic seeds are available.
+Written evidence of contact with the suppliers is required and may include letters, faxes, e-mail correspondence, and phone logs.